paperbenni/paperbenni.github.io/content/posts/wishlist-2.md

 Maybe I will even update this list if the features are added or if I get around to adding them myself.

+# Neovim

+Async treesitter parsing in insert mode. or maybe pause treesitter parsing in insert entirely.
+Maybe revert to regex parsing in insert mode.
+It doesn't look great, but I don't particularly care if I can avoid half a second of latency on every keystroke.

 # Snacks.nvim

 This is a plugin suite for neovim which has a remarkable amount of features with